mylesagray/tanzu-cluster-gitops/README.md

 ## Todo

 * Add secrets as an ArgoCD Application
-* Add fluentbit as an ArgoCD Application
+* Add fluent-bit as an ArgoCD Application
-* Add kube-prometheus as an ArgoCD application
+* Add kube-prometheus as an ArgoCD Application
 * Move from traefik to nginx + cert-manager
 * Refactor namespaces
+* Refactor App hierarchy
-* Refactor apps into projects
+* Refactor Apps into Projects
 * Use sync waves